 The behavior in the benchmarks highlighted some differences against it, especially if we compare the results obtained by the Honor 50 with practically the same hardware: the performance in multi-core is better than Honor 50, but in single core instead no. Plus in tests Antutu il Huawei Nova 9 it comes out a bit with broken bones: 457914 points against the 502616 of the Honor 50.
 It must be said, however, that in the relative tests the reading and writing speeds the Nova 9 makes Honor 50 eat the dust.

-Leaving aside this extremely technical and theoretical paragraph, the truth is that Huawei Nova 9 in everyday use is a bomb, and not even for a moment will you think of using a mid-range; either for the high refresh rate display, or for the increasingly optimized software, but in everyday use Nova 9 does not miss a beat.
+Leaving aside this extremely technical and theoretical paragraph, the truth is that Huawei Nova 9 in everyday use is a bomb, and not even for a moment will you think of using a mid-range; either for the display with a high refresh rate, or for the increasingly optimized software, but in everyday use Nova 9 does not miss a beat.

 Gaming doesn't suffer from slowdowns or drops in framerate either; the temperature of the smartphone is always good and even in the most difficult scenarios the degrees struggle to increase.

-La equipment is very respectable, no doubt about it, and also in practice Huawei has done a great job: the main 50MP sensor produces excellent shots (always considering that it is a mid-range) and in addition the software is optimized great, as per Huawei tradition.
+La equipment is very respectable, no doubt about it, and even in practice Huawei has done a great job: the main 50MP sensor achieves excellent shots (always considering that it is a mid-range) and in addition the software is optimized great, as per Huawei tradition.

 A little less satisfactory are the shots with the ultra wide-angle camera which, inevitably, seemed a bit castrated to me: the lens suffers particularly in low light environments and perhaps with a sensor f / 1.8 Huawei it could have been saved in a corner kick even with the wide angle.